-The flue system must ensure safe and efficient operation of the boiler to which it is attached, protect the combustion process from wind effects and disperse the products of combustion to the external air.
+The flue system must ensure safe and efficient operation of the boiler protecting the combustion process from wind effects and dispersing the products of combustion to the external air.
 The flue must terminate in a freely exposed position and be so situated as to prevent the products of combustion entering any opening in a building.
 Where the flue diameter is less than 204mm (8") diameter a terminal must be fitted.
 Where the flue is of a larger size, consideration should be given to the fitting of a flue discharge terminal or grille to stop ingress of birds etc.